grow/grow-ext-budou/README.md

 Installs a filter into the Jinja2 environment that uses the Google Cloud Natural Language API to analyze text and insert `<span>` tags into HTML for intelligent word wrapping.
 The filter only activates when a page is being rendered in a supported language.
-Currently, this is Japanese (`ja`).
+Supported language identifiers:

+- ja
+- ko
+- zh
+- zh_Hans
+- zh_Hant

 For more information on Budou, see the [`google/budou`](https://github.com/google/budou) repository.